Michael Alaalatoa: Club career

 It was announced on 12 April 2021 that Alaalatoa would be moving to Leinster to play Pro 14 and European Cup rugby starting in the 2021/22 season.

+It was announced on 19 November 2025 that Alaalatoa would be joining Munster in December, until the end of the 2025/2026 season.

 International career

 Alaalatoa was a member of the Samoa Under 20 side that competed in the 2011 IRB Junior World Championship.

 Alaalatoa was eligible to play international rugby for Samoa, Australia through birth and New Zealand through residency.

 On 23 August 2019, he was named in Samoa's 34-man training squad for the 2019 Rugby World Cup, before being named in the final 31 on 31 August.